 Fortunately, Bitcoin already existed at that time and it was thanks to Bitcoin that Wikileaks could survive.
 Bitcoin was designed to remove the trust that is needed with the money.
 In Satoshi Nakamoto´s own words:

 The root problem with conventional currency is all the trust that’s required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust.
 Banks must be trusted to hold our money and transfer it electronically, but they lend it out in waves of credit bubbles with barely a fraction in reserve.Satoshi Nakamoto

 With current FIAT system, when you pay with your credit card, the identity is what is used.
 So, each time you are paying electronically you are revealing to the payment proccessor what you bought, where you bought it and when you bought it.
 Do they need to know that you paid for a chess subscription, for an expensive wine, a luxury hotel or a cheap tv?
 Maybe you are comfortable that everyone knows that you paid for chess.
 Or, maybe it is not chess what you paid for and you do not want the whole world to know about it.
 Think of “everything” you buy and think about how much somebody could know about you if he knew everything you buy.

 Since the invention of Bitcoin we are free to transact with anybody in the world, like as we do with physical cash today, without revealing our identity, because it is peer to peer electronic cash.
 And this is world changing.

-Have a look at this 2-minute video in which Alex Gladstein, CSO at Human Rights Foundation explains explains it.
+Have a look at this 2-minute video in which Alex Gladstein, CSO at Human Rights Foundation explains it.